OpenAdaptAI/OpenAdapt/README.md

 1. Fork this repository and clone it to your local machine.
 2. Get puterbot up and running by following the instructions in puterbot/README.md
-3. Implement a Python function `generate_input_event(new_screenshot, input_events)`, where:
+3. Implement a Python function `generate_input_event(new_screenshot, recording)`, where:
 - `new_screenshot`: A `Screenshot` object representing the new screenshot.
-- `input_events`: A list of `InputEvent` objects from the original recording, with each InputEvent having an associated Screenshot.
+- `recording`: A `Recording` whose `.screenshots` property is a list of `InputEvent` objects from the original recording, with each InputEvent having an associated Screenshot.

 This function should return a new `InputEvent` object that can be used to replay the recording, taking into account differences in screen resolution, window size, and application behavior.